ipekozbay/ipekozbay/README.md

 I am a Computer Engineering student at the Ondokuz Mayıs Universiy.
 I'm currently learning Java and React and working OOP.
-I'm currently writing 'human resources management system' with java. i I wrote in C and ruby programming language and still I am writing .
+I'm currently writing 'human resources management system' with java. if you wonder my codes You can check my repository called 'HRMS'.
+I wrote in C and ruby programming language and still I am writing .If you want to see my samples, you can check my repository.

 Skills: JAVA / REACT / RUBY / C / PYHTON